 Very difficult.
-I was injured for about two years which was really, really hard, I hadn’t had an injury, a big injury before that either, so I didn’t really know how it was going to go.
-Coming into this year, I had no idea what was going to happen, I didn’t know if I was going to make it through a competition or whether my body was going to breakdown.
+I was injured for about two years which was really, really hard.
+I hadn’t had a big injury before that either, so I didn’t really know how it was going to go.
+Coming into this year, I had no idea what was going to happen, I didn’t know if I was going to make it through a competition or whether my body was going to break down.
 I literally took one day at a time this whole year so far, I was ready for anything, I didn’t know what was going to happen but I’m so happy to be back.

-For young gymnasts currently out of training due to injury, what advice would you give?
+For young gymnasts currently out of training due to injury, what advice would you give them?

 Just be very, very patient, listen to everyone around you, and do your rehab properly.
 Remember that you will come back, it might take a long time, but you will get back there!

-Were you good at any other sports at school?
+Were there any other sports you were good at whilst at school?

 No!
-I didn’t really have time to try any others, I started gymnastics so young.
-My mum wanted to make sure me and my brother could swim so we done swimming when we were younger, but then I didn’t really try any other sports once I found gymnastics.
+I didn’t really have time to try any others as I started gymnastics so young.
+My mum wanted to make sure me and my brother could swim so we did swimming when we were younger, but then I didn’t really try any other sports once I found gymnastics.
 I loved gymnastics and so I kind of stuck with that.

-Are you hoping to compete at Tokyo 2020?
+Are you hoping to compete at the Tokyo 2020 Olympic Games?